Find a book

 ISBN 9781903155110

-The author of these wise and witty poems, written between 1938 and 1946, was Joyce Grenfell's closest friend, and there are many similarities in their writing; Anne Harvey has observed in her Preface: 'She has been likened to Ogden Nash but is far closer to John Betjeman.'
+The author of these wise and witty poems, written between 1938 and 1946, was Joyce Grenfell's closest friend and collaborator.
 The poems, many of which first appeared in Punch, span and highlight the war years; not all are about the war, but each conveys irony, wisdom, humour, realism and a superb eye for detail.

 My thoughts are centred now on strange concerns.